GauravKBaruah/warming_networks_adapt/README.md

 # Repository for the paper titled: "Stability, resilience, and eco-evolutionary feedbacks of mutualistic networks to rising temperature"
 Authors: Gaurav Baruah, Tim Lakaemper

-#The codes and scripts are prepared by Gaurav Baruah and Tim Lakaemper.
+#The codes and scripts are prepared by Gaurav Baruah and Tim Lakaemper for the Journal Of Animal Ecology paper.

 #Data and Rscripts: